Social Impact and the MBA: Business Schools Where the Two Are Synonymous

 The Wave of the Future: To Save the Future

-To be sure, the programs highlighted here are by no means a complete list of business schools infusing social impact and sustainability into their graduate management education.
+To be sure, the programs highlighted here are by no means a complete list of MBA programs infusing social impact and sustainability into their graduate management education.
 UNC’s Kenan-Flagler School of Business features a well-regarded sustainability concentration, Duke University’s Fuqua School of Business offers students the opportunity to concentrate in social entrepreneurship and take part in multiple programs through its Center for Social Entrepreneurship (CASE), and Stanford Graduate School of Business is home to the Center for Social Innovation, which brings together more than 60 faculty members who teach a wide-ranging social innovation curriculum.

 Student entrepreneurs, too, are increasingly focused on social impact.
 At Northwestern’s Kellogg School of Business, the Zell Fellows Program—which provides support to MBA students who are trying to get ventures off the ground by graduation—this year features multiple businesses with strong social missions,.
 Professor David Schonthal, who heads the Zell Fellows Program, also teaches the “Discover” portion of the school’s new venture creation track, a course in which students bring problems into the classroom that they are passionate about solving.